Skip to content

 Add a New Relation

-5. Add/update tests to cover forward solve and at least one inverse/check path.
+4. Add tests covering forward evaluation and at least one verification/solve path.

 Add a New Variable